go-vela/docs/docs/usage/quickstart.md

 If a build does not trigger when your push a change to your repo, check the webhook response to see if there is an error.

 :::tip
 Want to run it locally?
-Install the CLI and "exec" the pipline from your terminal
+Install the CLI and "exec" the pipeline from your terminal.
 :::

 ```sh